 What is the Student Health Fee?

 The Student Health Fee is placed on student accounts Fall and Spring semester automatically for full-time undergraduate students with 9 or more credits.
-Additionally, the fee is applied each semester for graduate students taking 6 or more credits or those enrolled in the following graduate programs listed below.
+The fee is applied each semester for graduate students taking 6 or more credits or those enrolled in the following graduate programs listed below.

 - Occupational Therapy